onap/archived-cli/docs/user_guide.rst

 you can start use the same profile again.

 NOTE: Use the directive 'set' for setting the values for parameters and 'unset' for reseting the values.

+In Beijing release, new default profile named as 'onap-beijing' is delivered with all default ONAP service credentials. so user could use this profile to avoid setting the credentials every time.

 Help
 ----